hashicorp/terraform-website/content/source/docs/enterprise/private/aws-setup-guide.html.md

 The PTFE application is connected to object storage via the S3 endpoint for the defined bucket and all object storage requests are routed to the highly available infrastructure supporting S3.

-The PTFE application is connected to the Vault cluster via the Vault cluster endpoint URL.

 ### Upgrades